 Accounting and Advisory Services for Retailers and Wholesalers

 No two days are the same.
 This is both the blessing and curse of owning a retail business.
 While this makes your job fulfilling and exciting, it can also make it hard to plan for the months and years ahead.
 A laundry list of factors can affect your bottom line, from seasonal demand to commodity pricing.
 Depending on your industry, there are countless regulations to pay attention to and tax requirements to fulfill.
 Of course, all of this is further complicated if your business has a lot of moving parts.

-At JAK, we understand the unique needs of retailers.
+At JAK, we understand the unique needs of retailers and wholesalers.
 We work with both brick-and-mortar and online retailers in the pharmaceutical, building supply, grocery, liquor, medical equipment, and sporting goods spaces, to name a few.
 Our accountants and consultants are here to help you manage the ever-changing demands of your business and increase your profits for the long haul.

 Our accounting and consulting services for retail clients include: